Nissan Financing: What To Know in 2025

 Frequently asked questions

-Like many auto lenders, Nissan doesn’t specify a minimum credit score required to qualify for financing.
+Like many auto lenders, Nissan doesn’t specify a minimum credit score to buy a car.
 Other factors may be taken into consideration to calculate your creditworthiness, including income and your credit history.

 You can pay off your Nissan Finance loan early without incurring any prepayment penalties or being charged any fees.
 You can also add an amount to your recurring monthly payments to be applied to your principal balance.